rozenmad/luigi_gmsg/readme.md

 # luigi_lua
 Tool for unpack/repack gmsg files from EU ver.
-Luigi's Mansion 3DS
+Luigi's Mansion 3DS <br />
 Running on luajit 2.1.0

 based on:
 https://github.com/Xzonn/LuigiMansion

-import - Repack inputgmsg_name.gmsg from inputmd_name.md to .gmsg
+import - Repack inputgmsg_name.gmsg from inputmd_name.md to .gmsg <br />
 export - Unpack inputgmsg_name.gmsg to .md

 ### How to use